SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter5.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 5
-title: Chapter 5 - The Quiet That Remains
+Title: Chapter 5 - The Quiet That Remains
-layout: default
 ---

 ## *The Silk of Fate*